WenchuanLiliZhao/math-wiki/doc/notes/Morse-Kelly Set Theory.md

 <hr>

 The axiom of union in ZFC states that: if $X$ is a set, then $\bigcup X$ is a set.
 This is redundant in MK since it can be derived from the axiom of replacement and global choice.
-(See [[The Axiom of Union]].)
+(See [[The Redundancy of the Axiom of Union in MK|The Redundancy of the Axiom of Union in MK]].)